 2. Create a culture of wellbeing

-Many organizations are moving away from an emphasis solely on cost control to one of creating a culture of health and wellbeing.
 Experts seem to agree that the secret to creating a company culture is having a strategic and consistent communication plan, supported by resources and policies that align with their mission, vision and business goals.
 For example, Priority Health offers its employer group members a toolkit to help employees who are struggling with mental health issues learn how to get help.
-It includes messaging and materials for bathroom stall signs, posters, table tents for breakrooms, Intranet content and more.
+It includes messaging and materials for bathroom stalls, breakrooms, Intranet and email.

 If your goal is to develop a culture of health and overall wellbeing, communication remains one of the most vital courses of action.
-Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it not getting lost in all of the other benefit information being distributed at a busy time.
+Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it not getting lost in all the other benefit information being distributed at a busy time.

 3. Enable employees to be educated, active participants in their own health

 When employee health education is your primary goal, communication should be visible throughout the year.
 Whether you’re trying to motivate employees to complete biometric screenings, finish their Health Assessment or get their annual check-up, there are multiple opportunities to use clear, consistent communication to your advantage.
 Open enrollment is simply one time during the year that you’re guaranteed to have a captive audience—so why not use it to reinforce your efforts of the next 365 days?